ksco92/BasesOfEmpires/README.md

 * Adds the selected troop to the kingdom.
 * Adds the amount of crowns corresponding to the troop and the amount.
 * Adds the spent materials into the central reserve.
-* Decrese the central reserve price of the materials.
+* Decrease the central reserve price of the materials.

-### defences
+### defenses

-Recives the following parameters:
+Receives the following parameters:
 * `p_defense -> varchar`
 * `p_amount -> number`
 * `p_kingdom -> number`